elbachir-one/VM-Void/README.md

 `$ sudo usermod -aG kvm <username>`

 `$ modprobe kvm-<your CPU>`
-For amd use kvm-amd & for intel use kvm-intel .
+For AMD use kvm-amd & for Intel use kvm-intel .

 `$ sudo usermod -a -G libvirt <username>`